sagemath/trac_to_gh/Issue 1516.md

 # Issue 1516: jmol spkg, use from notebook and command line

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1516

 Original creator: robertwb